-(Referred to in paragraph 1 under 'Report on Other Legal and Regulatory Requirements' section of our report to the members of Arbutus Constructions Limited of even date)
+(Referred to in paragraph 1 under 'Report on Other Legal and Regulatory Requirements' section of our report to the members of Indiabulls Alternate Investments Limited of even date)

 - (i) The Company does not have any fixed assets; accordingly, the provisions of clause 3(i) of the Order are not applicable to the Company. - (ii) The Company does not have any inventories; accordingly, the provisions of clause 3(ii) of the Order are not applicable to the Company. - (iii) As informed, the company has not granted any loans, secured or unsecured to companies, firms or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
 Consequently, the provisions of clause (iii)(a), (iii)(b) and (iii)(c) of the other are not applicable to the company. - (iv) The Company has been complied all the provisions of Section 185 and 186 in respect of loans, investments, guarantees, and security. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits within the meaning of directives issues by the Reserve Bank of India and the provisions of section 73 to 76 or any other relevant provisions of the Companies Act, 2013 and the rules framed there under.
-No order has been passed by the Company Law Board of National Company Law Tribunal or Reserve Bank of India or any Court or any other Tribunal. - (vi) To the best of our knowledge and as explained, the Central Government has not specified maintenance of cost records under sub section (1) of section 148 of the Companies Act, 2013 for the products of the Company. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Provident Fund, Employees' State Insurance, Income-tax, Sales-tax, Service tax, duty of Customs, duty of Excise, value added tax and cess and any other statutory dues to appropriate authority have generally been regularly deposited during the year by the Company.
-According to the information and explanations given to us, no undisputed amounts payable in respect of Provident Fund, Employee's State Insurance, Incometax, Sales-tax, Service tax, Duty of Customs, Duty of Excise, Value Added Tax and Cess and other statutory dues were in arrears, as at March 31, 2019 for a period of more than six months from the date they became payable.

-(b) According to the information and explanations given to us and the records of the Company examined by us, as at March 31, 2019, there are no dues of sales tax or service tax or duty of customs or duty of excise or value added tax which have not been deposited on account of any dispute.

-- (viii) The Company has no dues in respect of a financial institution, bank, Government or debenture holders. - (ix) The Company has not raised any money by way of Initial Public Offer or further public offer (including debt instruments) and term loans. - (x) Based on the audit procedures performed and the information and explanations given to us, we report that no fraud on or by the Company has been noticed or reported during the year nor have we been informed of such case by the management.
+Therefore, the provision of clause 3(v) of the Order is not applicable to the Company. - (vi) To the best of our knowledge and as explained, the Central Government has not specified maintenance of cost records under sub section (1) of section 148 of the Companies Act, 2013 for the products of the Company.
+Therefore, in our opinion, the provisions of clause 3(vi) of the order are not applicable to the company. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Provident Fund, Employees' State Insurance, Income-tax, Sales-tax, Service tax, duty of Customs, duty of Excise, value added tax and cess and any other statutory dues to appropriate authority have generally been regularly deposited during the year by the Company.
+According to the information and explanations given to us, no undisputed amounts payable in respect of Provident Fund, Employee's State Insurance, Incometax, Sales-tax, Service tax, Duty of Customs, Duty of Excise, Value Added Tax and Cess and other statutory dues were in arrears, as at March 31, 2019 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us and the records of the Company examined by us, as at March 31, 2019, there are no dues of sales tax or service tax or duty of customs or duty of excise or value added tax which have not been deposited on account of any dispute. - (viii) The Company has no dues in respect of a financial institution, bank, Government or debenture holders. - (ix) The Company has not raised any money by way of Initial Public Offer or further public offer (including debt instruments) and term loans. - (x) Based on the audit procedures performed and the information and explanations given to us, we report that no fraud on or by the Company has been noticed or reported during the year nor have been informed of such instances by the management.